 After the Paris climate agreement, which recognises the need to keep the world within 1.5 degrees of global warming, massive and urgent action is required by both Europe and the United States to avoid catastrophic global warming – by ending their fossil fuel addiction.

-The Transatlantic Trade and Investment Partnership (TTIP), backed by fossil fuel lobbyists, threatens to lock Europe into a fossil fuel future by hindering the transition towards clean energy.
+EU-US trade talks (previously TTIP), backed by fossil fuel lobbyists, threatens to lock Europe into a fossil fuel future by hindering the transition towards clean energy.
 It would empower dirty energy corporations to put roadblocks in the way of effective climate action and would encourage fossil fuel imports for decades to come – indeed there is evidence that the negotiations have already been used to push tar sands imports into the EU.

 The fight against climate change is yet another reason to stop TTIP.

 "Energy needs to be a key part of Trans-Atlantic Trade and Investment Partnership discussions... and we need gas to be traded freely across the Atlantic.''
 Miguel Arias Cañete, EU Climate and Energy Commissioner